SquareSquash/cocoa/README.md

   (Ruby Version Manager) and has installed the squash_ios_symbolicator gem into an RVM gemset.
 You should run `which symbolicate` and `which squash_release` in your build environment to get the correct absolute path to these binaries to use in your Squash build scripts.
+If you already have RVM installed, running `bundle install` will install the necessary gems.
-* The build script that notifies Squash of a new deploy associates the deploy with an environment named either "development" or "release" depending on the value of the `SKIP_INSTALL` build setting.
-The default build settings have been altered so that `SKIP_INSTALL` is false for debug builds.
-In practice, you probably want to notify Squash of release builds only, so you should configure your project to run that script only on release builds, and skip development builds entirely.
+* The build script that notifies Squash of a new deploy associates the deploy with an environment named "release".
+Both build scripts only run when building with the Install action.
 * The debugger, when used in conjunction with the iOS Simulator, suppresses Squash's ability to record exceptions.
 The debugger has been disabled for the iOS tester build scheme.